Have you received letters from Shop Direct Finance Company about a debt?

 Bailiffs cannot remove assets that would put you in further hardship.
 This includes cookers, fridges or a car that is used for work amongst others.

 How Should I Respond to Shop Direct Finance Company?

-Here are three steps to take after receiving a letter from Shop Direct Finance:
+Here are three steps to take after receiving a letter from Shop Direct Finance.
+To summarise, they are: